-Rethinking Your Fraud Approach: Network Analytics
+Rethinking Your Fraud Approach: Link Variables and Network Analysis

 Recently we explored the “COVID-19 fraud effect”—that is, how the new shelter-in-place orders to curb the spread of the virus has boosted time people spend online.
 With more consumer time online comes a swift rise in opportunities for fraudsters to attack and steal PII.
 That means businesses must be ever more vigilant in how they approach fraud detection and prevention.
 Hence, we launched this series on “Rethinking Your Fraud Approach” which will explore tactics you can use to mitigate fraud against your business and your customers.

 The first tactic—the application of network analysis — starts with data you’ve already collected about your customers.
 Network analysis is a technique used to evaluate the relationships (or connections) between data, such as customer ID, email or physical address, payment methods, past orders and so on.
 The goal is to identify abnormalities that may indicate fraudulent activity.